vukilis/website/content/posts/2023/vbox-uuid.md

 tags: [virtualization, linux, windows]
 categories: [Virtualization]
-description: "The Problem When I want to copy existing VMs to create a new project / VM, my new created VM have..."
+description: "When I want to copy existing VMs to create a new project / VM, my new created VM have..."

 featuredImagePreview: "/images/2023/vbox_uuid/vbox_uuid.png"